SWvheerden/tari/RFC/src/RFC-0202_TariScriptOpcodes.md

 ##### Ristretto,

-Pop the top element, converts it to a public_key, and pushes this to the stack.
+Pop the top element, converts it to a Ristretto public_key, and pushes this to the stack.

 * Fails with `EMPTY_STACK` if the stack is empty.
 * Fails with `INVALID_INPUT` if the top stack element is not a secret_key.